UNDERSTANDING THE ISSUE

 Top Statistics of Sex Trafficking/Exploitation*

 1 in 10 children are sexually abused.
-100% of the thousands of survivors Selah Freedom has served were sexually abused as children.
+At Selah Freedom, most survivors report being sexually abused as children.

 2 million children are sold each year through sex trafficking

 Statistically, the average age of children running away and entering into sex trafficking is 15-17.
-At Selah Freedom, the average age of entry into sex trafficking for the survivors we serve, was 12-14 years old.
+At Selah Freedom, many survivors report entering sex trafficking between the ages of 12-14.

-Within 48 hours of leaving home, 1 out of 3 children are solicited for sex.
+Within 48 hours of running away, 1 out of 3 children are solicited for sex.

 Victims can be sold 15-40 times every 24 hours